F. C. S. Schiller: Opposition to logic

 The impossibility of answering truly the question whether the 100th (or 10,000th) decimal in the evaluation of Pi is or is not a 9, splendidly illustrates how impossible it is to predicate truth in abstraction from actual knowing and actual purpose.
 For the question cannot be answered until the decimal is calculated.
 Until then no one knows what it is, or rather will turn out to be.
 And no one will calculate it, until it serves some purpose to do so, and some one therefore interests himself in the calculation.
 And so until then the truth remains uncertain: there is no 'true' answer, because there is no actual context in which the question has really been raised.
 We have merely a number of conflicting possibilities, not even claims to truth, and there is no decision.
 Yet a decision is possible if an experiment is performed.
 But his experiment presupposes a desire to know.
 It will only be made if the point becomes one which it is practically important to decide.
 Normally no doubt it does not become such, because for the actual purposes of the sciences it makes no difference whether we suppose the figure to be 9 or something else.
 I.e. the truth to, say, the 99th decimal, is ' true enough ' for our purposes, and the 100th is a matter of indifference.
 But let that indifference cease, and the question become important, and the ' truth ' will at once become ' useful '.
 Prof. Taylor's illustration therefore conclusively proves that in an actual context and as an actual question there is no true answer to be got until the truth has become useful.
 This point is illustrated also by the context Prof. Taylor has himself suggested.
 For he has made the question about the 100th decimal important by making the refutation of the whole pragmatist theory of knowledge depend on it.
 And what nobler use could the 100th decimal have in his eyes?
 If in consequence of this interest he will set himself to work it out, he will discover this once useless, but now most useful, truth, and—triumphantly refute his own contention!

 We might recognise this claim as the sort of absurdity many philosophers try to read into the pragmatism of William James.
 James, however, would not agree that the meaning of "the 100th decimal of Pi is 9" and "the 100th decimal of Pi is 6" mean the same thing until someone has a reason to care about any possible difference.
-Schiller, in constast, does mean to say this.
+Schiller, in constant, does mean to say this.